 What is Solid Wood Flooring?

 Solid wood flooring comes from trees, most commonly oak, maple, or walnut.
-Each plank is cut directly from the tree trunk, then shaped and finished to prepare a durable and elegant flooring option.
+Each plank is cut directly from the tree trunk, then shaped and finished, preparing a durable and elegant flooring option.
 Unlike engineered wood, which consists of multiple layers of bonded wood veneer, solid wood is more sensitive to moisture and abrasive cleaning products, so it is important to know how to clean solid wood flooring correctly.

 Daily Maintenance Tips for Solid Wood